fhildeb/lukso-node-guide/6-blockchain-clients/05-network-ports.md

 ## 6.5 Open Network Ports

-In order to let the Blockchain CLients communicate correctly, the ports, e.g., data communication channels, have to be enabled on the node and the router.
+To let the Blockchain CLients communicate correctly, the ports, e.g., data communication channels, must be enabled on the node and the router.
 For each supported blockchain client, there are different ports to open.

 Each supported client has different ports for various purposes that have to be open for a clear connection: